Athletics at the 1960 Summer Olympics – Men's 100 metres

 The men's 100 metres was an event at the 1960 Summer Olympics in Rome, Italy.
 The competition was held at the Olympic Stadium on 31 August and 1 September.
 Sixty-five competitors from 48 nations entered, but 61 competitors from 45 nations participated.
 Nations were limited to three athletes each under rules set at the 1930 Olympic Congress.

-The event was won by Armin Hary of the United Team of Germany, breaking the United States's streak of five straight wins and earning the first Olympic title by a German runner in the event (Fritz Hofmann had taken second in 1896).
+The event was won in a photo finish by Armin Hary of the United Team of Germany, earning the first Olympic title by a German runner in the event (Fritz Hofmann was second in 1896) and breaking the United States' streak of five straight wins.
+American Dave Sime was the silver medalist, posting the same Olympic record time (10.2 seconds) as Hary (they were separated by a photo-finish).

 Summary

 Since winning the 1958 European Championship, Armin Hary was a known commodity.
 His incredible reaction time supposedly had been clocked using high speed cameras at .03 of a second, while normal humans react from .15 upward.
 Some of his competitors thought he was using some sort of trickery.

 Along with Enrique Figuerola asking for a pause, the proceedings to start this 10 second race took 20 minutes.
 Hary's incredible reaction to the gun and sprint form through the acceleration phase has been studied for generations, needless to say it put him in the lead, on the outside of the track in lane 6, putting nearly a 2-metre gap on Peter Radford to his inside.
 Dave Sime was the slowest out of the blocks with a deficit to make up across the track from Hary in lane 1.
 But make up the deficit he did, gaining with every step, passing the field by 70 metres and gaining until he was virtually running stride for stride against Hary at the line.
 Hary held Sime off, leaning at the tape to take the gold.
 With the fastest closing speed over the last 20 metres, Radford made up a big gap, to take the slight edge over Figueola and Frank Budd all finishing together.